-Our 10,000 sq. ft.
-Australian facility received its Australian Office of Drug Control manufacturing licence (the "Australian Licence") under the Australian Act on May 21, 2019 with respect to the certain limited manufacturing activities involving cannabis.
-Products manufactured under the Australian Licence must be only for the purpose of medical and research purposes.
-The Australian facility was built to the same Good Manufacturing Practice ("GMP") standards as our Canadian facility and MediPharm Labs Australia is seeking a GMP certificate under the Australian Therapeutic Goods Act 1989, which will expand its domestic manufacturing authorizations.
+MediPharm Labs Australia's 10,000 sq. ft. facility is situated in Wonthaggi, Australia and received its Australian Office of Drug Control manufacturing licence (the "Australian Licence") under the Australian Act on May 21, 2019 with respect to the manufacture of extracts and tinctures of cannabis and cannabis resin.
+Products manufactured under the Australian Licence must be only for the purpose of a clinical trial or prescribed as medical cannabis products.
+The Australian facility was built to the same GMP standards as the Company's Canadian facility and on May 7, 2020, MediPharm Labs Australia received a GMP certificate under the TGA, which expanded its domestic manufacturing authorizations.